mgmoritzdev/brizolara.github.io/_posts/en/2018-07-02-atelier-digital.md

 hasPDF: false
 ---

-O Atelier Digital produz arte com atravessamentos digitais e promove eventos de criação e formação com artistas locais e convidados.
-A equipe inicial, em 2017, foi composta por Alexandre Chaves, Kaue Costa, João Aires (também o idealizador) e Tiago Brizolara, membro entre 2017 e 2018 e parceiro desde então.
+The *Digital Atelier* produces art with digital perpassings and promotes creation and formation events with local artists and invitees.
+The initial team, in 2017, was comprised of Alexandre Chaves, Kaue Costa, João Aires (also the conceiver) and Tiago Brizolara, member between 2017 and 2018 and partner since then.

 <div class="row">
   <div class="column">